 3. My classmate Satya had never bunked classes in his life time.
 He had even received awards in high school for having 100% attendance.
 Bah!
 Such a bad influence.
 My classmates forced him to bunk a class because he should genuinely experience the true great college life.
 But Satya was totally stressed out – he did not know what to do for 35 minutes outside the class but still remain on the campus.

 4. We never understood what he taught.
 Internal test time.
 Tension!
-We had no clue on what the questions would look like, let alone the answers.
-Our seniors were good people, they had coached us on how to get over this problem – agree for the test, after Tamtam comes to the class surround him, beg him for postponement, few classmates in the mean time had to flick just “one” question paper (just one).
+We had no clue what the questions would look like, let alone the answers.
+Our seniors were good people, they had coached us on how to get over this problem – agree for the test, after Tamtam comes to the class surround him, beg him for postponement, few classmates in the meantime had to flick just “one” question paper (just one).
 He would ultimately agree for the postponement but under one condition – nobody can go out of the class and he wanted to be given an opportunity to teach a class with 100% attendance.
-After all we in the class were good people, we obliged and allowed him to be happy.
+After all, we in the class were good people, we obliged and allowed him to be happy.
 And the next day we would pretend to be thinking and writing the answers.
-Entire class would get great marks.
+The entire class would get great marks.

 1. Various weird fractions of tea we used to order at the canteen, and always, x/n where n > x.
 The one I remember is ordering 3/8 coffee.

 2. It is very common to order by-2 coffee or by-2 tea in Karnataka.
 Two girls in my class were extra creative – their standard order in our canteen was half tea and half coffee.
 This is total optimization of “by-2” formula.